 With CEJA allowing for the portfolio to claim electrification savings, midstream programs again referenced the Illinois TRM on claiming electrification savings for equipment with electrification potential, such as heat pumps.
 In this case, the TRM provides methodology to establish a fixed ratio that assumes a percentage of gas and electric baselines.
 This methodology allows for the independent program evaluator to establish electrification baseline ratios.
 The program then uses this ratio across all heat-pump projects to calculate and claim quantity of EE and EEE savings.
 It is then reasonable to assume that TRM methodology can also be referenced to adjust savings evaluation for EEE projects with a fuel switching baseline to be evaluated under an electric baseline instead.

 Therefore, the ComEd EE portfolio will use the Electric Point of Sale baseline set by the TRM, without applying the additional electrification ratios, to claim Energy Efficiency savings from heat-pump projects through midstream programs once either of the EEE caps has been reached.

+Stakeholders agree that if an assumed EEE project cannot be counted as such (because there are not enough EEE savings from IE customers to support additional market rate EEE), then it can be treated as having an EE baseline and the incremental savings that would occur from an EE project can be assumed.
+However, as noted above in Policy #1, the basis for assuming a project is an EEE project going forward will be based on the research done in 2025 determining both the level of IE participation and the levels of attribution for EEE measures for both market rate and IE customers.
+If that research is not completed in time to reconcile 2025 savings, the 2024 assumptions of the prevalence of EEE based on the TRM can be used.

 Additional Note